Scott Boras: Boras Corporation

 Boras has represented many of the elite players in each year's amateur draft and been a strong advocate for increasing player compensation.
 Boras' first record-setting contract for a drafted player was $150,000 for Tim Belcher in 1983.
 Since then, Boras clients regularly pushed draft compensation higher, starting with $247,500 for Andy Benes in 1988; a $1.01 million guarantee for Ben McDonald in 1989, including a $350,000 bonus; a $1.2 million guarantee, including a $500,000 bonus for Todd Van Poppel in 1990; $1.55 million for Brien Taylor in 1991; continuing through $8.5 million for J. D. Drew in 1998 and $9.5 million for Mark Teixeira in 2001.
 In 2009, Boras clients broke several draft records, led by Stephen Strasburg, who surpassed the $15 million barrier with the largest contract in draft history at that time with $15.1 million; Donavan Tate, who received the largest signing bonus ever given to a high school player at $6.25 million; and Jacob Turner, who received the largest signing bonus ever given to a high school pitcher at $4.7 million.

 The Boras Corporation operates out of a $20 million, 23000 sqft, two-story, glass-and-steel building in Newport Beach, California.
 Subsidiary companies include Boras Marketing, which does memorabilia, marketing, and endorsements; and the Boras Sports Training Institute for strength/conditioning and sports psychology.
 Many of the 75-person staff are former major leaguers, including Bob Brower, Don Carman, Bill Caudill, Scott Chiamparino, Mike Fischlin, Calvin Murray, Jeff Musselman, Domingo Ramos and Kurt Stillwell.
 The company has scouts across the United States, Asia and Latin America.
-Staff also includes an MIT-trained economist, former NASA computer engineer, three lawyers, five personal trainers, an investment team, although the firm does not provide investment services for clients.
+Staff also includes an MIT-trained economist, a former NASA computer engineer, three lawyers, five personal trainers, and an investment team, although the firm does not provide investment services for clients.
 Also on staff is a sports psychologist and a 14-person research staff charged with watching each day's games and reporting to Boras.

-Notable active clients

-Here is a list of Boras Corp. notable active clients: